 Our water department consists of a water pumping station, a water storage tank, multiple home meters, all of our various entry point master meters, and 22 miles of water lines.

 Each year, the township releases a consumer confidence report to show if violations have occurred with the drinking water system.
-Our latest consumer confidence report was released in Feb. of 2019, covering the sampling performed in the previous year: Download it here.
+Our latest consumer confidence report was released in January 2020, covering the sampling performed in the previous year: Download it here.